 We also reported to you exactly what this phase one would be.

-Um, it seems to me I would have done this.
+It seems to me I would have done this.

 The order of this would have been very different for me.

-I would have brought the Pfizer abuse.
+I would have brought the FISA abuse.

 I would have put them all together.

-Maybe it's because they don't want when the FISA report comes out, and they do conclude, in fact, that the warrants were obtained illegally.
+Maybe it's because they don't want when the FISA report comes out and they do conclude, in fact, that the warrants were obtained illegally, when that happens, they can say, well, we gave every consideration the last time.

 We can't give those considerations this time.

-And at that point, I think Mayor Giuliani is right in his observations that, you know, there there is no way out of signing a fraudulent document, especially when you were warned on multiple occasions, and you can't say, well, he gave us good information in the past because that's not the standard.
+And at that point, I think Mayor Giuliani is right in his observations that, you know, there is no way out of signing a fraudulent document, especially when you were warned on multiple occasions.

 You're supposed to verify that it is accurate and true what you present to judges.